valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

 	Enabled: true
 	Status:  running PID:536 for 160294s
 ```
-The state pf these processes can also be displayed from inside the vManage GUI.
-This is only helpful when the application server process is working ok and you are able to log in to the GUI.
+The state of these processes can also be displayed from inside the vManage GUI - **Administration** > **Cluster Management** > **Service Configuration**, click on the vManage device and look under the **vManage Details** tab.
+This is only helpful when the application server process is working ok and you are able to log into the GUI.

 ![](/static/img/vmanage-gui-process-status.png)